zaxx-q/AI-Bridge/docs/SHAREX_SETUP.md

 - Use `?show=yes` when you want to ask follow-up questions about the image
 - Create separate hotkeys for different workflows (e.g., `Ctrl+1` for OCR, `Ctrl+2` for translate)
 - The response is plain text - it works with any application that accepts paste
-- Add your own custom endpoints in `config.ini` for specialized prompts
+- Add your own custom endpoints in `prompts.json` for specialized prompts
 - Use the `{lang}` placeholder in custom endpoints for dynamic language selection